adonev/NumMethII/Lectures.md

 I will post here lecture notes for each class in the form of slides (typed or hand-written).
 While these contain all of the information you need to know, reading going beyond this is essential to the class and will be indicated here.
 I will refer mostly to the textbook of LeVeque, but there will also be links to papers or notes by other people.

 For more advanced material consult my [Computational Methods for PDEs class](https://adonev.github.io/CompPDEs).

+For the PDE review by Prof. Jonathan Goodman, see these notes on [Fourier series](Lectures/PDE_Review_Fourier.pdf) (parts 2 and 3 to follow).

 **These pages are constantly updated up to but sometimes also after the lecture. *Please refer to them regularly especially when doing homework.***